SimplyCEO/generikit-hid-sony/README.md

 ------------

 You are more than welcome to submit a fix that got revoked by the team.<br>
-If your driver bugs some architecture, consider putting a `warning.txt` file within the directory.
+If your fix has bugs in some architecture, consider putting a description in the `warning.txt` file.

 All the contribution should be directly sent to the `devel` branch.
 ```sh